AnswerDotAI/gpu.cpp/README.md

 By leveraging the WebGPU API specification as simply a portable interface to any GPU supported by native implementations that conform to major GPU interfaces like Metal, DirectX, and Vulkan.
-This means we can drop-in simple, low-level GPU code in our C++ projects and have it run on Nvidia, Intel, AMD GPUs, and even on Apple and Android mobile devices.
+This means we can incorporate simple, low-level GPU code in our C++ projects and have it run on Nvidia, Intel, AMD GPUs, and even on Apple and Android mobile devices.

 gpu.cpp can be used for projects where you want portable easily-integrated GPU compute directly integrated into your system implementation.
 Some examples (but not limited to) include:

+- Direct fine-grained implementations of neural network architectures.
 - R&D for low-level GPU algorithms to be run on personal devices
+- Parallel compute-intensive physics simulations and physics engines.
 - GPU compution for applications - audio and video digital signal processing, custom game engines etc.
-- Direct fine-grained implementations of neural network architectures.
 - Offline rendering.
 - ML inference engines and runtimes.
-- Parallel compute-intensive physics simulations.

 gpu.cpp provides a small but powerful set of core functions and types that make WebGPU compute simple and concise to work with R&D and application use cases.